tanaydin/pimcore-boilerplate/README.md

 ## Known Issues

 * Build process should be aware of mysql initialization status
-* Build script should stop and clean up if something goes wrong
+* Build script should stop and clean up if something goes wrong along the way
+* Internal service ports are not set according to `.env`, but use their default ports.
-* Not all container configuration is synchronized with `.env`
+* Not all `.env` values are used yet to configure Pimcore on installation (like email)
 * Pimcore complains about missing email settings
 * Redis is not configured as the default Pimcore cache
+* Redis logs are not yet generated to mounted `var` volume